 But that’s not me.

 Before the Creative Cash Flow Academy, before my real estate success, before I even knew what seller financing was – I was just a small town girl, living in a lonely world a kid from a rough part of town.

-My family lived in a poor neighborhood, in a house spray-painted with gang signs that was not really worth much.
+My family lived in a blue collar neighborhood, in a house spray-painted with gang signs that was not really worth much.